COVID-19 and Saskatchewan housing co-ops

 State of Emergency

 Saskatchewan has announced the Re-Open Saskatchewan Plan.
-Phase 2 of the Plan sets May 19 for the re-opening of some retail businesses.
-Housing co-op offices who wish to re-open to the public may wish to consider this as a target date.
-The Re-Open Saskatchewan Plan also contains guidance on social distancing and disinfecting procedures for retail operations that may be useful for co-op offices.
+The Re-Open Saskatchewan Plan contains guidance on social distancing and disinfecting procedures for retail operations that may be useful for co-op offices.
 Co-ops may also elect to defer opening their office until a later phase.
+Phase 3 of the Re-Open Plan currently allows for public meetings of 15 people indoors and 30 people outdoors.
+Phase 4, which is not yet started, will allow indoor meetings of up to 30 people.
+Keep checking the link above to check for the announcement of Phase 4.

 Saskatchewan announced on March 26th that Residential Tenancies would not be processing non-urgent evictions (i.e. for non-payment of rent).
 Recommended that co-operatives comply with the spirit of this pronouncement and put a freeze on member terminations and evictions related to non-payment of housing charges.
 Evictions related to unlawful activity or health & safety may still proceed.